elvin-mark/note-taking-app/HLD.md

 -   **Routing:** `vue-router` handles all client-side routing, enabling seamless navigation without full page reloads.
 -   **State Management:** `pinia` is used to manage global application state, including the authenticated user's session and cached data like the page tree.
 -   **Styling:** TailwindCSS is used for a utility-first styling approach.
+-   **Editor:** The editor component provides a side-by-side markdown editor and preview.
+It includes a toggle to show only the preview pane.
+-   **Sidebar:** The sidebar displays a hierarchical view of pages.
+Child pages can be collapsed and expanded for better navigation.

 ### 2.2.
 Backend (Go with PocketBase)